Symmetry analysis and hidden variational structure of Westervelt's equation in nonlinear acoustics: Point symmetries and low-order conservation laws

 This states that the rate of change of the integral quantity \eqref{cons.integral} is balanced by the net spatial flux leaving the domain $\Omega$ through the boundary points $\partial\Omega$.
 Under suitable boundary conditions posed on solutions $p(t,x)$, the net flux will vanish, showing that $C$ is conserved (namely, time-independent).

-When $\alpha\neq0$, Westervelt's equation is not of even order, and hence it does not possess a Lagrangian formulation.
+When $\alpha\neq0$, the dissipative Westervelt equation is not of even order, and hence it does not possess a Lagrangian formulation.
 Consequently, Noether's theorem is not applicable to find conservation laws.
-Instead, all non-trivial conservation laws will arise from multipliers, as a consequence of a general result for evolution equations.
+Instead, all non-trivial conservation laws will arise from multipliers as follows.

 A multiplier is a function of $t$, $x$, $p$, and derivatives of $p$ such that it is non-singular for all solutions and satisfies